 2. Shorting and Margin Trading are Dangerous

 In margin trading, the buyer borrows money from a broker or exchange to cover the cost of the trades.
-To explain, the trader hopes he or she can pay off the loan with the proceeds of the trades.
+To explain, the trader hopes they can pay off the loan with the proceeds of the trades.

 However, Jane will lose money if Tesla’s price drops because she must repay the margin loan even if the share price drops to $240.
 Thus, Jane will have to pay the $270 plus the interest.

-In consequence, the ultimate risk of margin trading and shorting is not having enough money to repay the margin loans.
+In consequence, the ultimate risk of margin trading and shorting does not have enough money to repay the margin loans.
 In the investment industry slang, they call this blowing up.
 Blowing up means a trader is not making enough money from his or her trades to pay his or her margin loans.